AppIntro/AppIntro/docs/migrating-from-5.0.md

 ## Package Change

-With the release of AppIntro 6.x we decided to updated the **project package** to reflect the coordinates of the Github Repo.
+With the release of AppIntro 6.x we decided to updated the **project package** to reflect the coordinates of the GitHub Repo.

 The package has been updated from: